pcanas/chicago-oejp/index.md

      style="float: center; margin-right: 20px; width:500px;" />

 Indeed, a strong negative correlation can be found between income and fail rate.
+In addition to plotting for each zip code the income against the failure rate, we also binned them into groups of five to do bootstrap sampling, the averages of the bins are then connected with the cone being the 95 percent confidence interval.
+Besides the large confidence intervals we can still clearly make out a linear relationship.
 <div style="clear: both;"> </div>

 However, drawing conclusion directly could be a bad idea.
 One option is that the data is biased.For example, inspectors might be biased against restaurants in low income areas, and target them with more inspections.